DevOpsAutomationLabs/ELM_Velocity/docs/enablement/index.md

 ## Section: Integrating DevOps Velocity with ERM

-Due to the flexibility provided to clients using ERM (DOORs NG), certain setup steps are necessary to properly integrate with ERM and visualize the requirement artifact types in a DevOps Velocity value stream.
+Due to the tremendous flexibility provided to clients using ERM (DOORs NG) for requirements management, certain setup steps are necessary to properly integrate with ERM and visualize the requirement artifact types in a DevOps Velocity value stream.
 Know that all setup steps align to best practices users should be following.

 Because users can create new artifact types and artifact attributes, including attributes to capture status, it was decided that in order to visualize requirements in DevOps Velocity and track status of those requirements, users must specify a project workflow for the artifact type.